 The fourth and last summary of the believer’s relationship to the government is to honor the king.

 “Honor” is the same word as at the beginning of the verse.
 God wants us to respect those who represent the government to us.

-Nero was king at the writing of I Peter.
+Nero became king shortly after at the writing of I Peter.
 He became emperor in AD 54.
 He later slaughtered more Christians than any other Caesar.
 On a human level, they could not honor him.
 He was a beast, a murderer.
-It is not the person but the office of the king that we are to honor (Romans 13:7).
+It is not the person but the king’s office that we are to honor (Romans 13:7).

-If anyone has a reason to be a good citizen, it is the Christian.
+If anyone has a reason to be a good citizen, it is a Christian.

-How would you like to live in a country with no laws, or police force or fire department?
+How would you like to live in a country with no laws, police force, or fire department?
 God’s people should be sold on the government.
 We need the government to function properly as a society.